Directions to Campground

 Camping Loop B is open year-round.
 Only cash or personal cheques are accepted for first come-first served camping fee payment during winter season.
 Loops A and C are closed for the off-season.

 Firewood For safety reasons, only communal fire pits are available, subject to appropriate weather conditions.
 There are four communal pits, one in the centre of each camping loop.
 A limited daily supply of firewood is supplied at no extra cost.
-NOTE: Portable fire pits are prohibited.
+NOTE: Portable propane fire pits are prohibited.

 Sewage The sewage disposal fee is $6 (one and two dollar coins, and quarters accepted).